msdkhairi/msdkhairi.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Masoud, a M.Sc. student in the Department of Computer Enginnering, Sharif University of Technology.
-I am currently working under supervision of Prof. Kasaei at Image Processing Laboratoy ([IPL](http://ipl.ce.sharif.edu/ "IPL's Homepage")).
-My main research is on semantically segment images (mostly indoor images) using Deep Neural Networks.
-Mainly I am trying to leverage Generative Adversarial Networks (GANs) to improve the accuracy of semantic segmentation.
+Hi, I'm Masoud, an M.Sc. student in Artificial Intelligence at Sharif University of Technology in Tehran, Iran.
+I am currently working as a research assistant under supervision of Prof. Kasaei at Image Processing Laboratoy ([IPL](http://ipl.ce.sharif.edu/ "IPL's Homepage")).
+My research interests lie in fields of Computer Vision, Image Processing, Deep Learning, Robotics.
+To get to know more about me please have a look my [CV](https://msdkhairi.github.io/cv/ "Masoud's CV")